douglas86/finance-data/README.md

 ## [Introduction](#table-of-content)

-This is the 3rd project for Code Institute.
+This is the third project for Code Institute.

 - This is a simple terminal emulator to talk to Google Spreadsheets
 - This emulator will be used to update the sheet for day-to-day expenses of my financials
-- It will often use the date of the server or computer that it is running on the know were to place the data
+- It uses the current year to create the spreadsheet
+- Coping data from a template spreadsheet

+- All credentials that you might or might not see in this project
+- Are only for demonstration purposes, as such have been discarded since the creation of this project

 ---